Interviews

 • PopulationReproducible Builds Professionals AreaBuilds

-• Committed to Trust: A Qualitative Study on Security & Trust in Open Source Software Projects, IEEE S&P 2023
+• “Always Contribute Back”: A Qualitative Study on Security Challenges of the Open Source Supply Chain, IEEE S&P 2023, PDF, Artifacts

 • PopulationIndustry Devs AreaDependencies